 Gait Dysfunction Treatment Specialist in Hinsdale, IL

 There are so many potential causes of gait issues, ranging from minor to life-threatening, all of which should be treated properly to ensure that the patient can continue living as comfortably as possible.
-Consult our Gait Dysfunction Treatment Specialist at Progressive Physical Therapy and get yourself treated.
+Consult Dr. Omar Hussien, PT, MSc, DPT at Progressive Physical Therapy and get yourself treated.
 For more information, contact us today or book an appointment online.
 We are conveniently located at 15 Spinning Wheel Road Ste.
 24 Hinsdale, IL 60521.

 Table of Contents: